 Most importantly to provide an organizing idea, citizenism, a citizen manual of sorts and a tool box for reclaiming the role of the citizen in the political ecosystem.
 After introducing citizenism in greater detail, I offer a number of experiments and activities to test and refine the role of citizens in a healthy body politic.

-Citizenism is the recognition and the exploration of the role of the citizen within the political ecosystem.
-Citizenism aims to enhance our democracy, to reclaim the citizen as a central stakeholder in the political ecosystem and strive for deliberative dialogue as understood by the founding fathers, where the people are the ultimate sovereigns.
+The Citizenism Project is created with the recognition and the exploration of the role of the citizen within the political ecosystem.
+The Project aims to enhance our democracy, to reclaim the citizen as a central stakeholder in the political ecosystem and strive for deliberative dialogue as understood by the founding fathers, where the people are the ultimate sovereigns.
 It builds on the founder’s view of the active citizen continuously participating in their government, locally and nationally.
 It studies the nature of the citizen rights, responsibilities and the influences that make the modern citizen.
 Citizenism borrows from other fields and disciplines, including human behavior, medical science, social science, political science, philosophy (Pragmatism) and is Informed by network science, complexity and translational democracy.
 Citizenism is positioned to respond to a troubling array of problems facing our nation’s political system.

 Starting with a vision: The Why